icy/icy_picture_modify/README.md

 ## Installation

-  * Install and enable this plugin and the plugin `community` if you want some users to upload images to your gallery.
+  * Install and enable this plugin
+  * Install and enable the plugin `community` if you want some users to upload images to your gallery
     * If the plugin `community` is installed but it isn't activated, most functions of the plugin `icy_picture_modify` is still available but user won't be able to upload images to gallery
     * You *don't need* to configure any thing in the plugin `community` that's because all settings for `community` will be overwritten by `icy_picture_modify`.
+However, the UI of that plugin is still available in case you want to moderate some pending photos.
   * If you have installed the plugin `photo_update` you can disable and/or uninstall that plugin because a similar function is supported in this plugin `icy_picture_modify`.